CtrlK

 Completeness

-Clearly answers both what ('Load, activate, and optionally install an AI skill from a .skill file') and when ('Use this skill when the user wants to load, activate, or use a skill file'), with explicit trigger guidance including the slash command syntax.
+Clearly answers both what ('Load, activate, and optionally install an AI skill from a .skill file') and when ('Use this skill when the user wants to load, activate, or use a skill file'), with explicit trigger guidance including the slash command invocation.

 3 / 3